IMRRD/courier-guy-routes-documentation/submit-rate.md

 ## Notes for Testers
 Missing service day values do not indicate an error.
 Prices may vary depending on request time and service cut-off rules.
 VAT rules depend on provider configuration.
 This endpoint returns quotations only and does not confirm or create deliveries.
+Rates calculated via the rates endpoint are not visible in the portal.
+Only shipments created via this endpoint are persisted and displayed.
+If a shipment is not visible in the portal, it means the shipment was not successfully created.